storj-archived/blog/content/post/engineering/so-you-re-a-storage-node-operator-which-satellites-do-you-trust.md

 ---
-title: So you're a Storage Node Operator.
-Which Satellites do you trust?
+title: So You're a Storage Node Operator.
+Which Satellites Do You Trust?
 date: '2019-08-05T09:40:50-06:00'
 image: /blog/img/blog-satellite-discovery.jpg
 categories: